 Ohana.
 Part of Hawaiian culture, ʻohana means family (in an extended sense of the term, including blood-related, adoptive or intentional).

 The equivalent phrase in North America is "that's what she said".
 Both phrases are examples of Wellerisms, a literal "turn" of a phrase, changing its meaning.
 The versatility of the phrase and its popularity lead some to consider it a cliché.
-History and background "Said the actress to the bishop" The term, or its variant "as the actress said to the bishop", may have been used as far back as Edwardian times, and is apparently British in origin.
 Lion-Eating Poet in the Stone Den.
 The text An uneaten stone lion.

 The following is the text in Hanyu Pinyin, Gwoyeu Romatzyh, and Chinese traditional/simplified characters.
 Pinyin orthography recommends writing Chinese numbers in Arabic numerals, so the number shí ("十") would be written as 10.
 To preserve the homophony in this case, the number 10 has also been spelled out in Pinyin.
 Translation: « Lion-Eating Poet in the Stone Den » In a stone den was a poet called Shi, who was a lion addict, and had resolved to eat ten lions.
 He often went to the market to look for lions.
 At ten o'clock, ten lions had just arrived at the market.
 At that time, Shi had just arrived at the market.
 He saw those ten lions, and using his trusty arrows, caused the ten lions to die.